stzagkarak/keycloak-compose/readme.md

 Optionally you may provide a `-d` parameter to the script `./run_local.sh -d` to detach the service from the terminal window.

-The script spins up a keycloak server on `http://localhost:8080`.
+The script spins up a keycloak server on `http://localhost:8080` with a postgres database hooked for peristant data storage.
+This is so that you dont "lose" your configuration when stoping and restarting the containers.
 The default admin username and password is "admin_changeme".

+> If you have issues with file permissions, on the appropiate `docker-compose` add `:z` in bind volumes.

 ### Deploy in production